2021 General and Special Elections: Tuesday, November 2, 2021

 - If you have a Virginia driver’s license, you can register online.
-Go to: vote.virginia.gov and click the “Register” button.
-It takes about 2 minutes to register online, if you have your Virginia driver’s license number.
-The last day to register online to be eligible to vote in the General and Special Election is Tuesday, October 15th by mail or in person, or online by 11:59pm on Tuesday, October 15, 2019.
+Go to: elections.virginia.gov and use the secured citizen’s portal.
+It takes about 2 minutes to register online, you will need your Virginia driver’s license number.
+The last day to register or update your registration to be eligible to vote in the Nov.
+2 General and Special Elections is Oct.
+12 postmarked by mail or in person by 5:00 p.m., or online by 11:59 p.m

-- If you don’t have a Virginia driver’s license, go to vote.virginia.gov to fill in the registration form, print it, sign it, and send it to the Department of Elections by mail.
-Your form must be postmarked by October 15, 2019.
+- If you don’t have a Virginia driver’s license, go to elections.virginia.gov to fill in the registration form, print it, sign it, and send it to the Department of Elections by mail.
+Your registration form must be postmarked by Oct.12, 2021.

-NOTE for on-campus students: Use your HUB mailing address at 4450 Rivanna River Way, PMB #, Fairfax, VA 22030 as your residence address, however, number 4 question of the voter registration form must include the residence hall with your room number in the fillable area, when filling out the form.
-This will allow you to vote at on-campus at Merten Hall for the Presidential Election.
+NOTE for on-campus students: Use your Hub mailing address at 4450 Rivanna River Way, PMB #, Fairfax, VA 22030 as your residence address, however, number 4 question of the voter registration form MUST include the residence hall with your room number in the fillable area, when filling out the form.
+Only on-campus residents will be allowed to vote at on-campus at Merten Hall for any election while residing on campus.

 If you have already registered in Virginia:

-Check your registration to see that it is current, find your polling location or update your registration online at vote.virginia.gov before October 15, 2019.
+Check your registration and confirm that you are registered at your current address, find your polling location, or update your registration online at elections.virginia.gov before Oct.
+12, 2021.

 Polls are open 6:00am thru 7:00pm.